ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Not every Transport Parameter can be meaningfully assigned every preference level.
-For example, if an application explicitly prohibits selecting a transport protocol that allows to suggest a timeout to the RemoteEndpoint, this restriction will unnecessarily limit transport protocol selection.
+For example, if an application explicitly prohibits selecting a transport protocol that allows to suggest a timeout to the Remote Endpoint, this restriction will unnecessarily limit transport protocol selection.
 Instead, the application could simply not use this feature if it is present in the selected transport protocol.